GoogleCloudPlatform/apigee-samples/cloud-logging/docs/cloudshell-tutorial.md

-# Client Credentials Grant Type
+# Apigee Cloud Logging Tutorial

 ---
-This sample lets you request an OAuth token from Apigee using the OAuth 2.0 client credentials grant type flow.
+This sample let you configure an Apigee Proxy that will write custom log entries to GCP Cloud Logging

 Let's get started!